ahmedynah/Project2/README.md

 # Weather-Journal App Project

 ## Overview
-This project requires you to create an asynchronous web app that uses Web API and user data to dynamically update the UI.
+This project is a rehearse for making an asynchronous web app that uses Web API and user data to dynamically update the UI.

 ## Instructions
-This will require modifying the `server.js` file and the `website/app.js` file.
-You can see `index.html` for element references, and once you are finished with the project steps, you can use `style.css` to style your application to customized perfection.

-## Extras
-If you are interested in testing your code as you go, you can use `tests.js` as a template for writing and running some basic tests for your code.
+Please, run the following command working with the project npm i

+This to install the needed node modules for the current project

 # Project2

+This projects has very basic interface which ask the user to input:
+1- a zip-code to get the current temperature for the corresponding location of the zip-code (retrieved from the api.openweathermap.org)
+2- how  he feels about the weather

+and outputs a paragraph consists of:
+1- current Date
+2- current temperature for the provided zip-code location 3- the user feeling about the weather